Gaganyaan: Description

-Crew Module
+Gaganyaan Crew Module

 Gaganyaan crew module is a fully autonomous 5.3 t spacecraft designed to carry a 3-member crew to orbit and safely return to the Earth after a mission duration of up to seven days.

-The crew module is equipped with two parachutes for redundancy, while one parachute is good enough for safe splashdown.
+The crew module is equipped with two parachutes for redundancy, with one parachute enough for a safe splashdown.
 The parachutes would reduce the speed of the crew module from over 216 m/s to under 11 m/s at splashdown.
 The space capsule will have life support and environmental control systems.
 It will be equipped with emergency mission abort capabilities and a Crew Escape System (CES) that can be activated during the first stage or second rocket stage burn.
-The nose of the original version of the orbital vehicle was free for a docking mechanism, but primary entry was evidently through a side hatch secured by explosive bolts.
+The nose of the original version of the orbital vehicle was free for a docking mechanism, but primary entry will be through a side hatch secured by explosive bolts.

+Glavkosmos and Human Space Flight Centre signed a deal in October 2019 for Energia to equip the Gaganyaan crew with life support system and supply thermal control system for the spacecraft.
+In addition to supplying food, water, and oxygen and assisting in regulating body temperature, the life support system will also handle waste products of crew members.
+Throughout the mission, the thermal control system will maintain the spacecraft's component within permissible temperature limits.The Human Space Flight Center and Glavkosmos signed another deal on 11 March 2020, for the manufacture and supply of individual equipment packages.
+NPP Zvezda will manufacture customized couch liners and individual seats for Indian astronauts as part of the contract.

 On 7 December 2022, The Hindu reported that the crew module had entered the production stage.